 If you’re heading out of town and don’t want to deal with your home mailbox stuffed full, there’s a solution.
 It’s called USPS Hold Mail.

 The United States Postal Service will hold all your mail for up to 30 days, and it’s absolutely free.
 It’s a critical part of any checklist before international – or even domestic – travel.

-But after introducing some new identity verification procedures earlier this month, things have changed with the USPS Hold Mail service.
+But after introducing some new identity verification procedures earlier this month, things have changed with the mail holding service.
 Still, it’s an easy and free way to make sure your mail is safe and sound when you’re on the road.

 How the USPS Hold Mail Service Works

 First things first, some ground rules.
-Hold mail requests can be done 30 days in advance, or as soon as just the next day.
-USPS Hold Mail works for up to 30 days.
+USPS Hold Mail requests can be done 30 days in advance, or as soon as just the next day.
+It works for up to 30 days.

 Thrifty Tip: Leaving town for more than a month?
 Set up mail forwarding to a friend or family member, which starts at just $1.05.